cross32768/PlaNet_PyTorch/README.md

 ## TODO
 * speed up training
-* Add quantitative results and more qualitative results
+* Add more qualitative results (at least 3 experiments for each envifonment with different random seed)
 * Generalize code for other environments